oanda/apidocs/sections/orders.md

     {

       "units" : 2,
-      "instrument" : "EUR_USD",   // The symbol of the instrument of the Order "price" : 1.30601           // The price at which the Order executed "id" : 54332,               // The ID of the close Order transaction "side" : "sell"
+      "instrument" : "EUR_USD",       // The symbol of the instrument of the Order "price" : 1.30601               // The price at which the Order executed "id" : 54332,                   // The ID of the close Order transaction "side" : "sell"                 // Direction the order was in "time" : "2013-07-11T18:36:22Z" // Time order was closed (in RFC3339 format).
     }